 For more information and program details about the California Water and Wastewater Arrearage Payment Program, visit https://www.waterboards.ca.gov/arrearage_payment_program/

 Anaheim Public Utilities Emergency Assistance Program

 The Anaheim Public Utilities Emergency Assistance Program provides financial assistance to income-qualified residential customers facing a temporary financial hardship.
-Eligible income-qualified customers who are unable to pay the electric and/or water portion of their utility bill may receive an annual bill credit of up to $350 per household as emergency payment assistance.
+Eligible income-qualified customers who are unable to pay the electric and/or water portion of their utility bill may receive a bill credit of up to $350 per household once every three (3) years as emergency payment assistance.
 Please call 714-765-3300 to learn more about this program

 Customers who meet income-qualified guidelines may be eligible to participate in a number of income-qualified programs.

 Programs include senior, military veteran, and long-term disabled discounts, community-produced solar bill credit, as well as home efficiency programs.

 Anaheim customers can receive utility payment assistance on their electric bill through the federally-funded Low Income Home Energy Assistance Program (LIHEAP) administered through Community Action Partnership of Orange County (CAPOC).
 Funding is based on monthly income.
 Customers may view income qualifications and apply online or call CAPOC at (714) 839-6199 for more information.
 Once approved, a bill credit will be directly applied to your account.